Don't wait!

 With an open layout, it’s usually ideal to use the same type of flooring in all the spaces of the home.

-Choosing different types of flooring, such as carpet in the living area, hardwood in the dining area and vinyl in the kitchen will create a choppy, disjointed look.
+Choosing too many different types of flooring — such as carpet in the living area, hardwood in the dining area and luxury vinyl in the kitchen — will create a choppy, disjointed look.
 The beauty of an open floor plan is that it expands your home and makes it look bigger and more welcoming.
 Having mismatched floors will detract from the appeal of the open layout.

-If your home doesn’t feature an open floor plan, you have limitless options when it comes to kitchen flooring ideas.
+If your home doesn’t feature an open floor plan, you have nearly limitless options for kitchen flooring ideas.

 3. Your Kitchen’s Lighting